opendocsg/slw-judgments-backfill/2012_SGHC_116/report.md

 It should also be noted that the discussions in _Moscow_ pertained to the publication of judgments.

-13     In Singapore, the High Court (per Chan Seng Onn J) had in _AAY v AAZ_ [2011] 1 SLR 1093 (“ _AAY_ ”) affirmed that confidentiality in arbitration is accepted as a general principle.
+13     In Singapore, the High Court (per Chan Seng Onn J) had in _AAY v AAZ_ <span class="citation">[2011] 1 SLR 1093</span> (“ _AAY_ ”) affirmed that confidentiality in arbitration is accepted as a general principle.
 Furthermore, ss 22 and 23 of the International Arbitration Act (Cap 143A, 2002 Rev Ed) (“IAA”) reflect the public policy of keeping arbitrations, and all proceedings related to arbitration, confidential.
 Sections 22 and 23 of the IAA state:

  Proceedings to be heard otherwise than in open court